epiliper/rumina/README.md

 Splitting happens along coordinates of the reference genome in the specified BAM file; If `--split_window 100` was used, reads for every 100bp stretch of the reference would be stored in a separate subfile.
 These subfiles would be processed individually and merged together into the final output file.
 Once the final file has been created, the subfiles are deleted.

-Because reads are grouped per reference coordinate regardless of splitting, this option does not change underlying analysis.

 Options are:
 * **auto**: calculate the recommended subfile size (in basepairs along genome) based on input file size.
 If `input` is a directory, this will be applied independently to each file within the directory
 * **positive integer from 1 - 500**: split input files by a fixed window size.
 If `input` is a directory, this will be applied to each file within the directory.